ShiiiivanshSingh/GeoQuest/README.md

   </br>Detailed round-by-round scoring with distance calculations

 * 🏆 **Performance Summary**
-  </br>Comprehensive game summary with total score and statistics
+  </br>Comprehensive game summary with total score, average accuracy, best round, and detailed statistics.
+Includes shareable results and performance graphs

 * 📱 **Responsive Design**
-  </br>Play seamlessly on desktop, tablet, or mobile devices
+  </br>Play seamlessly on desktop, tablet, or mobile devices with a fully responsive UI that adapts to any screen size.
+Touch-optimized controls for mobile players

 * 🎮 **Five-Round Games**
-  </br>Each game consists of five challenging rounds
+  </br>Each game consists of five challenging rounds with increasing difficulty and diverse locations.
+Features unique location selection algorithm to ensure variety

 ## 🎮 How to Play

-1. You'll be shown a street-level image from somewhere in the world
+1. You'll be shown a street-level image from somewhere in the world, powered by Mapillary's global imagery
-2. Look for clues in the image about your location
+2. Look for clues in the image about your location - architecture, road signs, vegetation, driving side, etc.
-3. Click on the map to place your guess
+3. Click or tap on the interactive world map to place your guess marker
-4. Click "Make Guess" to see how close you were
+4. Click "Make Guess" to submit your location and see how close you were
-5. Your score is based on the distance between your guess and the actual location
+5. Your score is calculated based on the distance between your guess and the actual location using a custom scoring algorithm
-6. After 5 rounds, view your final score and stats
+6. After 5 rounds, view your final score, statistics, and performance breakdown with detailed metrics

 ## 🔧 Technologies Used